-The concept enunciated in the essay entitled Doctor-patient relationship1 is good but is based on an idealised assess-
+The concept enunciated in the essay entitled Doctor-patient relationship is good but is based on an idealised assessment of the behaviour of doctors and patients.
+It may have worked in the situation described because of the eminence of the institution.